offby1/pyramid-tinyurl-doodle/README.md

   - from that point on it was weirdly unresponsive -- CPU usage went to about 60%, and I couldn't ssh in
   - perhaps attach that old root disk to the new host, and poke around in the logs
 * [x] Update the systemd file.
+## Rewrite notes
+Rewrote it in Django -- it used to use Pyramid.

+Uses sqlite instead of dynamodb:

+* django doesn't work well with dynamodb (or any nosql database);
+* sqlite otta be fine given how little data we have

+    As of 2024-07-01T08:09:41-0700:

+    ```text
+    Item count
+    10,689
+    Table size
+    2.2 megabytes
+    Average item size
+    204.17 bytes
+    ```

+  We will back up sqlite by having "cron" or "systemd" or whatever run `python manage.py sync-ddb-data` every now and then.
+Or, you know, I'll just run that when I think of it :-)

+  I have another management command, `backup-db-to-s3`, that isn't needed any more, but I feel like keeping it around for some reason.